 As cities and towns in Massachusetts consider whether to allow marijuana-related uses in their communities, many are doing the math and deciding it’s not worth it.

-Westborough was the first to “Opt Out” AND others are following suit having asked themselves whether increased drug use and it’s predictable impacts on youth use rates, youth and adult addiction, are compatible with the brand of their communities.
+Westborough was the first to “Opt Out” AND others are following suit having asked themselves whether increased drug use and it’s predictable impacts on youth use rates, adult heavy use of an increasingly potent drug, and youth and adult addiction, are compatible with the brand of their communities.

 In the business world, any potential revenue stream is weighed against ability to meaningfully contribute to the financial health of the company and against its costs.
 The same should be true for revenue derived from State and Federal policy.